valiafetisov/unity-webgl-multiplayer/readme.md

 ### Developing

-If you're willing to develop server code farther, you may find useful to use `npm run dev` instead of `npm start` as it will start script with `nodemon` – a monitoring tool that will restart server after every edit.
+If you're willing to develop server code further, you may find useful to use `npm run dev` instead of `npm start` as it will start script with `nodemon` – a monitoring tool that will restart server after every edit.

 ### Credits